logcossin/ForReport/jaejin_kim_sequencing.md

 * 16S rRNA sequence was identified from the genome sequence using Rfam database (v14.7) and Infernal v1.1.2
   * Parameters: `cmscan --cut_ga --rfam --nohmmonly --tblout --fmt 2 --clanin Rfam.clanin Rfam.cm`
-* Identified 16S rRNA sequence aligned against NCBI 16S rRNA database with NCBI web-BLAST
+* Identified 16S rRNA sequence aligned against NCBI 16S rRNA database with NCBI [web-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)

 ### _Sphingomicrobium_

 * Alignment with highest identity was to 16S rRNA of _Sphingomicrobium astaxanthinifaciens_ but genome sequence was not available.
 * There is only 2 genomes from genus _Sphingomicrobium_ in NCBI.
 * _Sphingomicrobium_ sp.
-GRR-S6-50 showed about 75% ANI with 2 genomes from NCBI.
+GRR-S6-50 showed about 75% ANI with 2 _Sphingomicrobium_ genomes from NCBI.
+* _Sphingomicrobium_ sp.
+GRR-S6-50 showed 71~74% ANI with 44 Sphingomonadaceae (family) reference complete genomes from NCBI.

 ### _Halomonas_

 * Alignment with highest identity was to 16S rRNA of _Halomonas salina_ but genome sequence was not available.
 * ANI score between _Halomonas_ sp.
-YJPS3-2 and _Halomonas halophila_ NBRC102604 (second higest identity) was about 91%
+YJPS3-2 and _Halomonas halophila_ NBRC102604 (second higest identity) was about 91%.